-Though it uses the same film as the hybrid analogue/digital Fujifilm Instax Square SQ10, the Instax Square SQ6 camera is a different beast, being analogue in nature.
+Though it uses the same film as the hybrid analogue/digital Fujifilm instax Square SQ10 (opens in new tab) instant camera (opens in new tab), the instax Square SQ6 camera is a different beast, being analogue in nature.

 The new model sports a retractable lens, with a two-element construction and a focal length of 65.75mm, which equates to around 32mm in 35mm terms.
 There’s also a selfie mirror positioned on the front, and a new Selfie mode that automatically adjusts focus to help get a better shot.